cobilab/falcon/README.md

 #### 4.1.2 Visualization

-To see the possible options of FALCON-EYE type
+To see the possible options of FALCON-visual type
 ```
-./FALCON-EYE
+./FALCON-visual
 ```
 or
 ```
-./FALCON-EYE -h
+./FALCON-visual -h
 ```
 These will print the following options: